Carbohydrates get a bad rap, but in moderation they are OK and will not automatically make you gain weight just by eating a healthy amount of carbs.

 People usually freak out about that last bit, but relax: Fat storage is both normal and essential for proper functioning of the human body.
 Fat storage, fat breakdown… the whole thing is in a constant state of flux.

 Glucose is the most important fuel source for the body.
-Due to the fact that we don’t eat every minute of the day, there are times when our blood sugar levels need increasing; that’s when the previously stored glycogen gets broken down back into glucose.
+Due to the fact that we don’t eat every minute of the day, there are times when our blood sugar levels need boosting.
+That’s when the previously stored glycogen gets broken down back into glucose.

-Fat can also be broken down to help, with fatty acids then being converted into glucose through a process called gluconeogenesis.
-As glucose is our brains preferential source of energy, there are many mechanisms in place to keep our blood glucose levels stable.
+As glucose is the brain’s preferential source of energy, there are many mechanisms in place to keep our blood glucose levels stable.
 It’s a no-brainer (pun intended).

 When these mechanisms aren’t functioning properly (in conditions such as diabetes), our health tends to suffer.